The ‘SIGNS’ Of Time!

-In all of this YHWH is putting into place criteria that define THE METHOD for determining the Moedim of YHWH.
+In all of this YHWH is putting into place criteria that define THE SCRIPTURAL METHOD for determining the Moedim of YHWH.
 My problem has been that I thought the Scriptures were silent in regard to any ‘method’ for reckoning Rosh Chodesh.
-I believed THE METHOD for determining Rosh Chodesh was intentionally left out of Scripture in order for YHWH to take away the Moedim from Israel when they became apostate, as He has done at least twice!
-I have believed that the Full Moon is indeed the phase of the moon utilized to begin the months but couldn’t see THE METHOD for determining the day of Rosh Chodesh via the Full Moon fully developed in Scripture.
+I believed the method for determining Rosh Chodesh was intentionally left out of Scripture in order for YHWH to take away the Moedim from Israel when they became apostate, as He has done at least twice!
+For quite some time I have believed that the Full Moon is indeed the phase of the moon utilized to begin the months but couldn’t see the method for determining the day of Rosh Chodesh via the Full Moon fully developed in Scripture.
 A vacuum demands to be filled and I developed my own personal method, which I called ‘THE METHOD’, it was based on Scripture ‘and’ my own human reasoning.
 That’s not good enough and thankfully I was humble enough to know it and I never proclaimed it as an absolute fact.

 Our center of attention must now return to Genesis 1:14 so I’ll re-post the verse here...